-When increasing or lowering the pH, be sure to stir the nutrient mix after every application.
+When increasing or lowering the pH, be sure to stir the marijuana nutrient mix after every application.
 Also, measure the pH before adding more adjusting solutions.

-6. Keep the Solution Sufficiently Warm
+6. Keep The Cannabis Nutrients Solution Sufficiently Warm

 The nutrient solution is almost ready.
 All that is left to do is ensure that it sits at the right temperature – or about 72°F (22°C).
 Giving the plants colder water may cause the roots to congest, resulting in nutrient deficiencies and stunted growth.
 On the other hand, a too-warm solution may inhibit nutrient absorption and invite the formation of fungi.